Japan Itinerary Kyoto Mt Fuji Tokyo by JetSettingFools.com

 Historic tram in Kyoto, Japan

-• In Kobe, visitors can try the famous wagyu Kobe Beef, spend time at the harbor and ride the ropeway to the mountaintop.
+In Kobe, visitors can try the famous wagyu beef, spend time at the harbor and ride the ropeway to the mountaintop.

-• Hiroshima is a little further away, but visitors who want to visit the Peace Museum and Itsukushima Shrine can do so on a day trip from Kyoto.
+Hiroshima is a little further, but those who want to visit the Peace Museum and Itsukushima Shrine can do so on a day trip from Kyoto.

-Visitors can plan their own day trips or join one of the many tours offered from Kyoto.
-Many tour operators combine multiple destinations into full-day trips from Kyoto.
-Find the top Kyoto tours (and read travelers reviews) on Viator.
+Visitors can plan their own trip or join one of the many tours offered from Kyoto.
+Many operators combine multiple destinations into full-day trips from Kyoto

 Day 5: Travel to Mt.
-Fuji Five Lakes District via Bullet Train
+Fuji via Bullet Train

 Duck boat at sunset on Kawaguchiko, Japan

-Leave Kyoto on Day 5 and travel by high-speed Tokaido Shinkansen Bullet Train to the Mount Fuji 5 Lakes District (Mishima Station) – and then travel onward to Lake Kawaguchi by bus.
+Leave Kyoto on Day 5 and travel by high-speed Tokaido Shinkansen Bullet Train to the Mount Fuji 5 Lakes District (Mishima Station).
+Then onward to Lake Kawaguchi by bus.
 Drop your bags off at your accommodations (recommended; Kawaguchiko Hotel), then set off on a lakeside stroll.

 Boats on Lake Shojiko near Kawaguchiko, Japan